benstratton6/quantumResources/quantumFormalism7_AxiomsOfQuantumMechanics.md

     \end{equation}

 ### In terms of Density Operators

+These axioms cover quantum systems where the state has interacted with an environment to become mixed, but now evolves via closed dynamics.
+Measurement in only considered via [observables](#obersvables_definition_observable_page_target) and not extended to [generalised measurements](#Generalised_measurement_definition_target).

 1. **States** - The state of any physical systems is represented by a density operator $ \rho $, where $ \rho \geq 0, ~ \textrm{tr} \big[ \rho \big] = 1$.